-An annulment is different from a dissolution of marriage or a legal separation.
+An annulment in Scottsdale, AZ is different from a dissolution of marriage or a legal separation.
 An annulment does not seek to divorce or separate parties to a marriage; rather, it seeks a legal determination that the parties were never legally married from the outset.

 After engaging a wedding ceremony, parties are presumed to be married.
 Third parties of all kinds rely on this presumption, including insurers, pension managers, lenders and credit issuing companies, and governmental agencies ranging from taxing authorities to agencies that manage governmental benefits to those that maintain records of real estate ownership.
 Any claims for annulment or that there was any invalidity in the formation of a marital relationship is a very serious matter that should be property handled in judicial proceedings.

 What happens if a petition for annulment is denied?